 As a private patient in a public hospital, you will still have your choice of specialist, but you will have to share a room (private rooms are reserved for those who medically need them) and you may be liable for some out of pocket expenses not covered by your insurance.
 You will also not be able to choose the hospital you go to and you may have to go on a waiting list for treatment, depending on the nature of your medical condition.

-A private health insurance gap is another name for those out of pocket expenses not covered by your insurer.
+A private health insurance gap is another name for those out of pocket expenses not covered by your fund.
 The gap is the difference between what Medicare pays (75% of the MBS fee set by the government for a medical service) and what a specialist or hospital charges for that service.
-If they charge more than the MBS fee (and some do), you would normally be required to pay the gap fee yourself (your insurer can only pay 25% of the MBS fee).
-However a number of insurers now have gap cover schemes to reduce or eliminate your out of pocket expenses, typically through an arrangement with the specialist or hospital.
+If they charge more than the MBS fee (and some do), you would normally be required to pay the gap fee yourself (your fund can only pay 25% of the MBS fee).
+However a number of funds now have gap cover schemes to reduce or eliminate your out of pocket expenses, typically through an arrangement with the specialist or hospital.

 Private health insurance will normally cover you for the following hospital treatments and services;

 - Hospital accommodation in either a private or shared room